 Next Stop – Porto, Portugal

-Progressing northwards in our motorhome through Portugal, our next stop was to be the coastal city of Porto.
+The hustle and bustle of travelling can become tiring after a while.
 Travelling through Europe inevitably involves visiting the main cities.
 However, more often than not, even in the off-season, these can be brimming with eager tourists all vying to see the same ‘must see’ spots.
-The hustle and bustle of this can become tiring after a while!
-So our next stop turned out to be just the reboot we needed.
+We were heading northwards in our motorhome through Portugal and our next stop was to be another one of the main cities, the coastal city of Porto.
+The Parque Biologico de Gaia Motorhome stop, however, turned out to be just the reboot we needed.

 The Parque Biologico de Gaia